Apple announces USB-C iPhone 15/iPhone 15 Plus

 Spec-wise, the most significant upgrade with the iPhone 15 is in its cameras.
 For the first time, the base iPhones now feature a 48-megapixel, f/1.6 main rear camera, while its predecessors featured 12-megapixel main sensors.

 The cameras feature pixel binning, paired with Apple’s Photonic engine to create super high-resolution images with rich details.
 Further, Apple states that Portraits are getting even better with the iPhone 15 line.
-Users wouldn’t have to switch to portrait mode when clicking photos as the phone will detect humans in the view finder.
+Users wouldn’t have to switch to portrait mode when clicking photos as the phone will detect humans in the viewfinder.

+While the iPhone 15 and iPhone 15 Plus don’t have a dedicated telephoto camera, the primary and ultra-wide camera paired with the A16 Bionic offer users a 2x telephoto option

 Apple also mentioned that the iPhone 15 has all-day battery life, while the iPhone 15 Plus has a bigger battery, though it did not mention the battery size for either device.